pushpendukar/pushpendukar.github.io/_pages/about.md

 <br><br>
 [June, 2022] Delivered <b>Keynote Speech</b> at Faculty Development Programme, Sharda University, India.
 <br><br>
-[Mar, 2022] Happy to share that our two papers have been accepted in <b>22nd IEEE/ACIS ICIS 2022</b> !
+[Mar, 2022] Happy to share that our two papers have been accepted in <b>22nd IEEE/ACIS ICIS 2022</b>!
 <br><br>
 [Mar, 2022] Happy to share that our paper titled "<b>Are Fake Images Bothering You on Social Network?
-Let’s Detect Them Using Recurrent Neural Network</b>" has been accepted in <b>IEEE TCSS</b> !
+Let’s Detect Them Using Recurrent Neural Network</b>" has been accepted in <b>IEEE TCSS</b>!
 <br><br>
-[Dec, 2021] Happy to share that I become <b>Fellow of Higher Education Academy (FHEA)</b>, UK !
+[Dec, 2021] Happy to share that I become <b>Fellow of Higher Education Academy (FHEA)</b>, UK!
 <br><br>
-[August, 2021] Happy to share that I have been received <b>Spot Award</b> for teaching excellence and effective services to The University of Nottingham Ningbo China !
+[August, 2021] Happy to share that I have received the <b>Spot Award</b> for teaching excellence and effective services to The University of Nottingham Ningbo China!
 <br><br>
-[July, 2021] Happy to share that I have been recognized as the <b>High Level Talent</b> by Ningbo Municipal Government, China !
+[July, 2021] Happy to share that I have been recognized as the <b>High Level Talent</b> by Ningbo Municipal Government, China!
 <br><br>

 <!--YOUR SCROLL CONTENT HERE-->